Hasrat Mohani

-He coined the notable slogan Inquilab Zindabad (translation of "Long live the revolution!") in 1921.
+Syed Fazl-ul-Hasan (1 January 1875 – 13 May 1951), known by his pen-name Hasrat Mohani, was an Indian independence activist and a poet in Urdu.
 Together with Swami Kumaranand, he is regarded as the first person to demand complete independence for India in 1921 at the Ahmedabad Session of Congress.
 Maghfoor Ahmad Ajazi supported the complete independence motion demanded by Hasrat Mohani.
+He wrote the ghazal (love poem) "Chupke chupke raat din".

 Biography

 He was born in 1875 [in many books it is written 1881 and 1880] as Syed Fazl-ul-Hasan at Mohan, a town in the Unnao district of United Provinces in British India.

 Hasrat was his pen name (takhallus) that he used in his Urdu poetry whereas his last name 'Mohani' refers to Mohan, his birthplace.

 His ancestors migrated from Nishapur, in Iran.

 Hasrat Mohani championed the freedom struggle.
 He also wrote verses expressing deep love for Krishna, and often went to Mathura to celebrate Krishna Janmashtami.

 Education

 He received his primary education at Kanpur Vernacular Middle School in Fatehpur Haswah, a town near Kanpur.
-He achieved a top position in Grade 8 in Uttar Pradesh, and then came first in Maths in Matric (Grade 10) exams.
+He achieved a top position in Grade 8 in Uttar Pradesh and then came first in mathematics in the Matric (Grade 10) exam.
 He received two scholarships, one from the government and the other from Muhammadan Anglo-Oriental College.
 He completed his BA in 1903 at Muhammadan Anglo-Oriental College which later became Aligarh Muslim University but before that he had been expelled from the college on three occasions for his criticism of the British government.
 Some of his colleagues at Aligarh was Mohammad Ali Jouhar and Shaukat Ali.
 His teachers in poetry were Tasleem Lucknawi and Naseem Dehlvi.
 To honor him, Aligarh Muslim University has a hostel named after him.